telerik/xaml-docs/controls/radgridview/troubleshooting/updatesourcetrigger-ignored.md

 __SOLUTION__

-You can overcome that by using the __CellEditTemplate__ property of the column and setting the __UpdateSourceTrigger__ of the binding applied to the element in edit mode (for example the editing element for GridViewDataColumn is TextBox).
+You can overcome that by using the __CellEditTemplate__ property of the column and setting the __UpdateSourceTrigger__ of the binding applied to the element in edit mode (for example the editing element for GridViewDataColumn is a TextBox).
 This approach is demonstrated in __Example 1__.

-#### __[XAML] Example 1: Setting the UpdateSourceTrigger of a Binding to a Property of the Element in the CellEditTemplate__
+#### __[XAML] Example 1: Setting the UpdateSourceTrigger of a binding to a Property of the element in the CellEditTemplate__

 {{region xaml-gridview-troubleshooting-updatesourcetrigger-ignored_0}}
 	<!-- In this example we have a column bound to the Name property of our model-->